Deepakkumar7774/Deepakkumar7774/README.md

 - **Data Visualization**: Creating impactful dashboards and reports using **Excel** and **Power BI**.
 - **Statistical Analysis**: Applying statistical methods to uncover trends and patterns in data.
 - **Data Standardization Frameworks**: Ensuring consistency and accuracy in datasets for reliable decision-making.
+- **Data Storytelling** : Career aspirations of gen z in power point

 **Project Achievements**